 Mobility between other sectors and academia is now very much the norm for many researchers.
 Several funding agencies have 'Industry Fellowships' where the researcher will spend a percentage of time based with an industry partner for the purpose of knowledge transfer and innovation.
-Research students can sometimes avail of work placements as part of their structured PhD programme.
-In addition to these formal schemes, NUI Galway has a long established practice, based on experiences of previous researchers, of facilitating staff researchers who want to A) work outside the university or B) avail of cross-training opportunities.
+Postgraduate researchers can sometimes avail of work placements as part of their structured PhD programme.
+In addition to these formal schemes, the University of Galway has a long established practice, based on experiences of previous researchers, of facilitating staff researchers who want to A) work outside the university or B) avail of cross-training opportunities.